Chemin de fer de Petite Ceinture: Growing pains

-The Chemin de Fer de Ceinture served its military purpose when it was requisitioned by the state for the 1870 Prussian war and siege of Paris.
-The Ceinture Rive Droite was only slightly damaged from Prussian bombardments from the north, but the Auteuil and Ceinture Rive Gauche lines were heavily damaged in the 1870-71 Commune civil war that followed: the 'Neuilly-Porte Maillot' station was completely destroyed, the Auteuil terminus mostly destroyed, and the Auteuil viaduct and 'Grenelle' station were heavily damaged.
-After the conflict's end, at first only in sections with trains every hour, Ceinture service returned to its half-hour cadence, begun just before the war, from 16 July 1871.
+The Chemin de Fer de Ceinture served its military purpose when it was requisitioned by the state for the 1870 Prussian war and the siege of Paris.
+The Ceinture Rive Droite was only slightly damaged from Prussian bombardments from the north, but the Auteuil and Ceinture Rive Gauche lines were heavily damaged in the 1870-71 Commune civil war that followed.
+The Neuilly-Porte Maillot station was completely destroyed, the Auteuil terminus mostly destroyed, and the Auteuil viaduct and the Grenelle station were heavily damaged.
+After the conflict ended, Ceinture service returned to its half-hour cadence, begun from 16 July 1871 just before the war—although at first only in sections with trains every hour.

-The Chemin de fer de Ceinture Rive Gauche was still a passenger only line, but from 1874 a junction between the Ouest lines near the Ceinture 'Vaugirard' station allowed freight trains a shortcut from the bifurcation at Viroflay.
-The Ouest company had opened a 'Reuilly' freight station off of its Paris-Vincennes line in 1877, and the Ceinture Rive Gauche 'Bel-Air' junction opened to freight service two years later.
-The Ceinture Rive Gauche's first dedicated-freight station, 'Grenelle-Marchandises', also opened in 1879.
+Although the Ceinture Rive Gauche was still a passenger-only line, a junction between the Ouest lines near the Ceinture Vaugirard station allowed freight trains a shortcut from the bifurcation at Viroflay from 1874.
+The Ouest company had opened a Reuilly freight station off its Paris-Vincennes line in 1877, and the Ceinture Rive Gauche Bel-Air junction opened to freight service two years later.
+The Ceinture Rive Gauche's first dedicated-freight station, Grenelle-Marchandises, also opened in 1879.

-The Chemin de Fer de Ceinture's passenger traffic was on the rise, and it was expected to be higher for the upcoming 1878 Universal Exposition.
-The Nord and Paris-Lyon-Méditerranée lines still had no passenger correspondence points with the Ceinture, but this changed with the 1875 opening of the Nord-line 'Nord Ceinture' station near the Ceinture's 'La Chapelle-Saint-Denis' station, and the Paris-Lyon-Méditerranée's 'Bercy-Ceinture' station on their lines near the Ceinture 'La Rapée-Bercy' station, and Est-Ceinture re-opened from 15 May 1878.
-The Paris-Vincennes line added a second arc of rail to the first one at Bel-Air that allowed trains to travel to and from Bastille in both directions from 1878, and the Ouest company rebuilt a new antenna to the Champ de Mars (replacing the one dismantled in 1869), but this time permanently as the head of a still-unauthorised 'Paris-Moulineaux' suburban railway line that was to have its terminus at the Pont de l'Alma.
-The Paris-Auteuil line also built a new station for the exposition, 'Avenue du Trocadéro'.
-With the temporary addition of the Est company's Paris-Vincennes trains to the Ceinture schedule, its train cadence for the duration of the Exposition rose to one every fifteen minutes, and passengers to the Champ de Mars passed 50,000 per day.
+The Chemin de Fer de Ceinture's passenger traffic was on the rise and expected to be higher still for the upcoming 1878 Universal Exposition.
+Although the Nord and Paris-Lyon-Méditerranée lines still had no passenger correspondence points with the Ceinture, this changed with the 1875 opening of the Nord-line Nord Ceinture station near the Ceinture's La Chapelle-Saint-Denis' station and the Paris-Lyon-Méditerranée's Bercy-Ceinture station on its lines near the Ceinture La Rapée-Bercy station, and Est-Ceinture re-opened from 15 May 1878.
+The Paris-Vincennes line added a second arc of rail to the first at Bel Air that allowed trains to travel to and from Bastille in both directions from 1878.
+The Ouest company rebuilt a new antenna to the Champ de Mars, replacing the one dismantled in 1869, but this time permanently as the head of a still-unauthorised Paris-Moulineaux suburban railway line that was to have its terminus at the Pont de l'Alma.
+The Paris-Auteuil line also built a new station for the Exposition, Avenue du Trocadéro.
+With the temporary addition of the Est company's Paris-Vincennes trains to the Ceinture schedule, its train cadence for the duration of the Exposition rose to one every 15 minutes, and passengers to the Champ de Mars numbered more than 50,000 per day.